openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step6.md

 Thus far, we have created the memcached-operator project specifically for watching the Memcached resource with APIVersion `cache.example.com/v1apha1` and Kind `Memcached`.
-Now it's time to define the operator logic.
+Now it's time to define the Operator logic.

-## Customize the operator logic
+## Customize the Operator logic

 For this example the memcached-operator will execute the following reconciliation logic for each `Memcached` Custom Resource (CR):